Even-cycle decompositions of graphs with no odd-$K_4$-minor: Structure theorem for signed graphs with no odd- -minor

-A signed graph is \emph{bipartite} if it contains no odd cycles.
-Note that Lemma~\ref{resign} easily implies the following alternate definition of bipartite signed graphs. \begin{LEM} A signed graph is bipartite if and only if we can re-sign so that all its edges are even. \end{LEM}
+A signed graph is \emph{balanced} if every cycle is balanced.
+Note that Lemma~\ref{resign} easily implies the following alternate definition of balanced signed graphs. \begin{LEM} A signed graph is balanced if and only if we can re-sign so that all its edges are positive. \end{LEM}

-Since re-signing an Eulerian signed graph $(G,\Sigma)$ does not change the parity of~$\abs{\Sigma}$, it follows that bipartite Eulerian signed graphs always contain an even number of odd edges.
-We say that a (signed) graph is \emph{almost bipartite} if there exists a vertex whose deletion yields a bipartite (signed) graph.
-Since bipartite signed graphs have no odd-$K_3$-minors, it follows that almost bipartite signed graphs have no odd-$K_4$-minors.
+Since re-signing an Eulerian signed graph $(G,\Sigma)$ does not change the parity of~$\abs{\Sigma}$, it follows that balanced Eulerian signed graphs always contain an even number of negative edges.
+We say that a signed graph is \emph{almost balanced} if there exists a vertex whose deletion yields a balanced signed graph.
+Since balanced signed graphs have no odd-$K_3$-minors, it follows that almost balanced signed graphs have no odd-$K_4$-minors.